CowboyH/Multi-Glau/README.md

 # Multi-Glau
-This is the source code for the article 'A three-tier AI solution for equitable glaucoma diagnosis across China’s hierarchical healthcare system '.<br>
+This is the source code for the article **'A three-tier AI solution for equitable glaucoma diagnosis across China’s hierarchical healthcare system '**.<br>
 ![](IMAGE/Figure1.png)

 ## Contents